paveldn/misol-esphome/README.rst

 This is an implementation of the ESPHome component for a Misol weather station with RS485 output.
 The weather station is a combination of various sensors, including temperature, humidity, pressure (not available for all models), wind speed, wind direction, wind gust, accumulated precipitation, light, UV intensity, and UV index.

+The weather station uses serial communication with a baud rate of 9600 bps, 8 data bits, no parity, and 1 stop bit over RS485.
+The weather station sends the data every 16 seconds.
+This interval is not configurable.
+The weather station only sends the data, and it does not accept any commands.
+To use this component you will need to connect the weather station using RS485 to the TTL converter.

+There are 2 versions of the weather station available at the moment: with and without a barometric pressure sensor.
+The component will automatically detect the version of the weather station and will provide the data accordingly.

 This component requires a `UART Bus <https://esphome.io/components/uart#uart>`_ to be setup.

 Component/Hub